 Action planning in the Ashokan Watershed began with the development of stream management plans for the Broadstreet Hollow Creek in 2003, Stony Clove Creek in 2004, and the Upper Esopus Creek in 2007.
-In subsequent years, AWSMP completed stream assessments of the Woodland Creek (and reassessment), Beaver Kill, Warner Creek, Birch Creek, Bush Kill, Bushnellsville Creek, Stony Clove Creek (and reassessment), Stony Clove Creek tributaries, Little Beaver Kill, and most recently, Lost Clove and Hatchery Hollow headwater tributaries to the Esopus Creek.
+In subsequent years, AWSMP completed stream assessments of the Woodland Creek (and reassessment), Beaver Kill, Warner Creek, Birch Creek, Bush Kill, Bushnellsville Creek, Stony Clove Creek (and reassessment), Stony Clove Creek tributaries, Little Beaver Kill, and most recently, Lost Clove, Hatchery Hollow, McKinley Hollow, Elk Bushkill, Little Peck Hollow and Panther Kill headwater tributaries to the Esopus Creek.

 A Filtration Avoidance Determination (FAD) granted to NYC in December 2017 requires DEP and its partners to develop an Action Plan for the coming year to show how the findings and recommendations of the stream management plans will be implemented.
 The first post-implementation phase Action Plan for the Ashokan Watershed covered the period June 1, 2009 - May 31, 2011.
-This newest Action Plan covers the period June 1, 2020 - May 31, 2022 and includes actions identified in new five-year contracts between the DEP and county partner organizations CCEUC and SWCD.
+This newest Action Plan covers the period June 1, 2022 - May 31, 2024, and includes actions identified in five-year contracts beginning in late 2019 and early 2020 between the DEP and county partner organizations CCEUC and SWCD.

 The AWSMP moved its primary focus from planning to implementation in 2008.
 During that year the program staff, with input from local stakeholders, developed a process for distributing funding to watershed communities to help implement stream management plan recommendations (the "Stream Management Implementation Program").
 In 2014, a Local Flood Hazard Mitigation Program was implemented to address the protection of water quality and flood hazard mitigation.
-To date, over \$4,600,000 has been committed to implement stakeholder-driven projects throughout the watershed.
+To date, over \$8,200,000 in community grant funding has been awarded to implement stakeholder-driven projects throughout the watershed.